Whoaa512/starred/README.md

 ## Shell

+- [winapps-org/winapps](https://github.com/winapps-org/winapps) - Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.
+Hard fork of https://github.com/Fmstrat/
+- [luchina-gabriel/OSX-PROXMOX](https://github.com/luchina-gabriel/OSX-PROXMOX) - Voilà, install macOS on ANY Computer!
+This is really and magic easiest way!
+PVE 7.XX ~ 8.XX Support and macOS High Sierra ~ macOS Sequoia Support.
 - [peterkrueck/Claude-Code-Development-Kit](https://github.com/peterkrueck/Claude-Code-Development-Kit) - Solve context management at scale for Claude Code: Multi-agent orchestration, automated docs & MCP integration
 - [vet-run/vet](https://github.com/vet-run/vet) - vet is a command-line tool that acts as a safety net for the risky curl | bash pattern.
 It lets you inspect, diff against previous versions, and lint remote scripts before asking for your explicit app
 - [pkgxdev/mash](https://github.com/pkgxdev/mash) - Mash up millions of open source packages into monstrously powerful scripts